 Unlike Botox, Fillers are used to fill the creases that cause wrinkles, creating a smoother appearance and giving the eyes a “plump” look.

-The duration for Fillers Eye Treatment to be completed will generally be the same as for Botox treatment.
-The effect of the treatment varies from immediately after your session to 7 to 14 days, depending on which treatment.
+The duration of Fillers Eye Treatment will generally be the same as that of Botox treatment.
+The effect of the treatment varies from immediately after your session to 7 to 14 days, depending on the treatment.
 The effect of fillers lasts from 2 to 6 months, too.

 After understanding more about the two aesthetic treatments, please remember that choosing the right clinic is very important.
 Knowing if the clinics are qualified to conduct the treatments is crucial.
 Some questions you may want to check: